Pop quiz: If you had to define product marketing right now, what would you say?

 Product marketing is the process of bringing a product to market.
 This includes deciding the product's positioning and messaging, launching the product, and ensuring salespeople and customers understand it.
 Product marketing aims to drive the demand and usage of the product.

-Now, let's get into it.
-What does product marketing process look like before, during, and after a product is launched?
+What does a productmarketing process look like before, during, and after a product is launched?

 Product Marketing Starts With Your Customer

 A great product means nothing if it doesn't get the attention of the people who would benefit from it.
 So, who's your audience for this product?
 How (and where) are you reaching them, and what's the story you're telling to present this product to them?
-When preparing to launch a product, working with the rest of your marketing team to identify your customer and this messaging is critical.
+When preparing to launch a product, working with the rest of your marketing team to identify your customer and develop the messaging is critical.